Nazi propaganda and the United Kingdom: British capitalism

 Another major theme was the difference between British "plutocracy" and Nazi Germany.
 German newspapers and newsreels often pictured photos and footage of British unemployed and slums, together with unfavourable commentary about the differences in living standards of the working class of Nazi Germany and those of the working class living under British "plutocracy".
 Germany was represented as an ideal collectivist Volksgemeinschaft (people's community), which put the economic "common interest before the individual interest", which was contrasted with the supposedly-savage Manchestertum (Manchester capitalism) and individualist society of Britain in which it was alleged that the rich had it all while the poor were left to starve.
 So successful were the anticapitalist attacks on Britain that reports to the Social Democratic émigré Sopade from within Germany reported that the Nazis had made major gains with the German workers who had voted for the Social Democratic Party and the Communist Party during the Weimar Republic.
 German propaganda asserted that the Second World War had been started by Britain to prevent Germany's social revolution from inspiring its own people to discontent.
-The British declaration of war on Germany in 1939 was represented as an attempt to put an end to German Nazism, which maintained a generous modern welfare state that cared for the poorest Germans, because British workers living under Manchesterchtum had started to demand the same sort of welfare state for themselves.
+The British declaration of war on Germany in 1939 was represented as an attempt to put an end to German Nazism, which maintained a generous modern welfare state that cared for the poorest Germans, because British workers living under Manchestertum had started to demand the same sort of welfare state for themselves.

 After the British withdrew in 1941 after they had lost the Battle of Greece, the Parole der Woches weekly wall newspaper showed a World War I British soldier stating that sandbags were not needed since they had the French soldiers.
 This time, the paper jeered that the plutocrats had to fight themselves and could not hire others to do so.

 The Beveridge Report of 1943 was attacked as a fraud and worse than what the Germans had achieved even in the 19th century and would never be permitted in plutocratic England.
 The way the plan that was to be put off until war was derided, but Goebbels tried to suppress it because Nazi Germany was also deferring social reform until after the war.
 A Das Reich cartoon depicted the upper classes as being forced to it.

 Simultaneously, propaganda presented the British as tools of the communists.
 A German parody stamp, of one depicting King George and Queen Elizabeth, replaced the queen with Stalin and added a hammer and sickle and stars of David.
 The Parole der Woche' weekly wall newspaper declared that America and Britain had agreed to let Stalin take Europe.
 Using propaganda to present the Jews as being behind both helped to juggle the issues of opposing "plutocracy" and communism at once.